sig-net/signet.rs/README.md

     .lock_time(LockTime::from_height(0).unwrap())
     .build();

-// Prepare the transaction for signing let encoded_tx = bitcoin_tx.build_for_signing_legacy(EcdsaSighashType::All);
+let encoded_tx = bitcoin_tx.build_for_signing_legacy(EcdsaSighashType::All);
 ```

+## Testing

+See [TESTING.md](TESTING.md) for the unit, integration, and feature-flag test matrix plus the exact `cargo` commands we run in CI.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE-APACHE](LICENSE-APACHE) file for details.

-### Original Work Attribution

-This project is based on [omni-transaction-rs](https://github.com/near/omni-transaction-rs), originally created by NEAR Protocol and contributors.
+Licensed under the [Apache License 2.0](LICENSE-APACHE).
+Portions derive from [omni-transaction-rs](https://github.com/near/omni-transaction-rs) by NEAR Protocol and contributors.

 Copyright 2024 Proximity Labs Limited

-Licensed under the Apache License, Version 2.0